sizovs/sizovs.github.io/about.md

 ---

-For about a decade, I led DevTernity – the world's leading tech conference featuring many legends of software development, including Robert C. Martin, Kent Beck, Scott Hanselman, Kevlin Henney, Sandro Mancuso, J.B.
-Rainsberger, Allen Holub, Venkat Subramaniam, Dave Farley, and others.
+I've spent almost ten years organizing DevTernity, turning a local meetup into the world's leading tech conference, featuring legends of software development like Robert C. Martin, Kent Beck, Scott Hanselman, Kevlin Henney, Sandro Mancuso, J.B.
+Rainsberger, Allen Holub, Venkat Subramaniam, Dave Farley, and more.
+It's been an incredible journey.

 ---

-I've spoken at 80+ events Worldwide, including conferences with 1000+ attendees.
+I've presented and keynoted at 80+ events Worldwide, including conferences with 1000+ attendees.
 You can see me in action:

 <div class="videoWrapper">
 <iframe id="ytplayer" type="text/html" width="640" height="360"